philschonholzer/change-file-datetime/readme.md

 `./change-file-datetime -c -1800 *.txt`
 Subtract 30min of the creation date from all txt files.

+### Check datetime

+To check the datetime of a file or files you can use the bash `stat` command:

+`stat test-data/*`

+This will show you creation date (Birth), change date, modify date and access date.

 ## Develop

-`ghci change-file-datetime.hs` to load the program
+`cabal repl` or `ghci app/Main.hs` to load the program

-`> :main -m 3600 file.txt` to run the main function
+`> :main -m 3600 test-data/one.txt` to run the main function

 `> :q` to quit
 `> :l` to load a program